AugmentedWeb/UserGUI/README.md

 ## Known issues

-- CSP might block parts of the GUI or the GUI entirely.
+- CSP might block parts of the GUI or stop it from opening up entirely.
+  - A bypass would require a fully isolated window

 ## Get started